 The only real “solution” to this problem is to cut-and-fill the cupped treadway section.
 This requires you to cut dirt from the uphill section and pull it into the cupped treadway.
 You will stabilize the tread for a period of time, but it won’t fix the problem permanently.
 To do that, a crew would need to pull enough dirt out into the trail to form a “lip” over the capstones of the crib wall and grade the tread to at least a 1% grade out to the edge of the capstones.
 There may not be enough dirt available, in some cases, to do that.

-An interesting thing happened over the 70 years since the CCC built this section of the Appalachian Trail—erosion.
-The fact is, that the only evidence you see of the original crib wall is the line of capstones along the side of the trail.
+An interesting thing happened over the 70+ years since the Civilian Conservation Corps built the Appalachian Trail in Shenandoah National Park—erosion.
+The fact is, that the only evidence you see of any original crib wall is the line of capstones along the outside edge of the trail.
 The rest of the crib wall lies buried under the soil that washed down off of the ridge and off of the original treadway.
 In some cases, that soil is gone and hikers walk on the original rock that filled the cribbing.

-Theoretically, you could dig soil from the crib wall and replace it into the treadway.
+Theoretically, you could dig soil from the crib wall—if soil is present—and replace it into the treadway.
 Unfortunately, Mother Nature had other plans for that material: it is no longer mineral soil (that is, clay) but has been transformed into, essentially, topsoil.
 Trees and shrubs and weeds and Poison Ivy and vine of all descriptions grow in it.
 It contains a lot of duff, and duff is not good for tread filler.
 (It compacts and causes more run-off problems too quickly.)
-Still, I have, with a crew, removed a significant amount of clay from underneath the duff and replaced it in the tread.
-Most of the mineral soil used, of course, came from cutting the uphill bank and pulling it into the treadway.
+Still, maintainre crews can, if needed, pull a significant amount of clay from underneath the duff and place it in the tread.
+Most of the mineral soil used, of course, comes from cutting the uphill bank and pulling it into the treadway.

 Splash erosion is the effect of raindrops hitting loosely compacted clay.
 Each drop falls far to Earth from somewhere Up There.
 The impact of a single drop is insignificant; however, the cumulative effect of many drops can cause serious problems before the newly re-established tread is fully set.

 How to handle this issue?
 Simple: scatter leaves over the new tread!
-I believe that, in eons past, some disgruntled trail crew worker snorted in disgust and claimed that his (or her) Boss wanted him (or her) to litter the trail with leaves.
+In eons past, some disgruntled trail crew worker snorted in disgust and claimed that his (or her) Boss wanted him (or her) to litter the trail with leaves.
 Hence, we know this material as “Leaf Litter.”